I think we can all agree:

 I also bought an ultra-light powerful laptop to take with me on my travels.

-I actually wrote a more detailed post about how to work on the road while travelling.
+I actually wrote a more detailed post about how to work and travel at the same time.

 Met Terry Kyle